All Books

 by Miguel A. Gallardo

-Unlock unbreakable mental toughness and conquer procrastination in 30 days.
+Unlock unbreakable mental toughness in 30 days to conquer procrastination.

 Key Takeaways

-• Discipline is a skill that can be developed through consistent practice.
+• Discipline is a skill that can be developed through daily practice.

 Who Should Read